coq/platform-docs/README.md

 ### Template to start your file
 To contribute, please start your file with the following [template](https://github.com/Zimmi48/platform-docs/blob/main/template.md).
-It requires to fill very basic information that should be common to all files:
+It requires to fill very basic information:
   - a title
   - a summary of the tutorial and its content
   - a table of content